mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 nothing # hide
 ```
-Note that even though we define parameters in SI units, JuliaGrid will automatically convert these parameters to per-units and store them in that format.
+Note that even though we define parameters in SI units, JuliaGrid will automatically convert these parameters to per-unit values and store them in that format.

 ---
 ##### Buses